Handling Freedom of Information Requests

 Introduction

-Sections 19 and 20 of the Freedom of Information Act 20001 require every public authority to have a publication scheme, approved by the ICO, and to publish information covered by the scheme.
+The FOIA works by obligating public bodies to publish some information and respond to requests, covering emails, documents, and recordings, and operates alongside environmental regulations (EIRs) for environmental data.
+Sections 19 and 20 of the Freedom of Information Act 2000 require every public authority to have a publication scheme, approved by the ICO, and to publish information covered by the scheme.
 Any additional information not part of the Publication Scheme can be requested under the Freedom of Information Act 2000.
-You can find the Publication Scheme issued by Hemswell PC available via https://hemswell.parish.lincolnshire.gov.uk/council-business/policies-procedures/25
+The Publication Scheme issued by Hemswell PC is available via the PC website.

-The PC normally has 20 working days to respond to a request.
-You can find the guidance issued by The Information Commissioner's Office (ICO) that Hemswell PC must follow when responding to a request for information via: https://ico.org.uk/media2/15ygur0s/guide-to-managing-an-foi-request-all-0-0-58.pdf
+Hemswell PC adheres to the guidance issued by The Information Commissioner's Office (ICO) when responding to a request for information.
+The latest guidance is available via: https://ico.org.uk/for-organisations/foi/

-For a request to be valid under the Freedom of Information Act, it must be in writing, but requesters do not have to mention the Act or direct their request to a designated member of the PC, however, responsibility for dealing with requests for information is delegated to the clerk to the PC.
-Therefore, a request for information must be made by letter or e-mail and ideally should sent to the clerk to the PC.
+For a request to be valid under the FOIA, it must be in writing or by email, but the applicant does not have to mention the Act in their request.
+Responsibility for dealing with requests for information is delegated to the Responsible Officer and clerk to Hemswell PC.
 The request must include a contact name and address for correspondence and clearly state the requested information.

-If the request for information is unclear, the clerk will contact the applicant to clarify what information is being sought.
-If further clarification is needed a 20 working-day period will commence upon receipt of the additional information.
+If the request for information is unclear, the clerk will contact the applicant to clarify exactly what information is being sought.
+If further clarification is needed, a 20 working-day period will commence upon receipt of the additional information.

-If the PC does not hold the information, but is aware of another public body that may, the request will either be forwarded to the third party concerned or the applicant will be given details of which public authority is believed to hold the information.
+If the PC does not hold the information but is aware of another public body that may, the request will be forwarded to the third party concerned, or the applicant will be given details of which public authority is believed to hold the information.

 Where information cannot be provided, a refusal notice will be issued explaining which exemption applies and advising of any right to appeal, if applicable.